FAQs

 The fellowship is not a loan, we don’t take board seats, we don’t charge any fees, and there are no restrictions on how you use this money as long as you treat it with respect to legitimately develop your startup.
 It gives you the freedom to bet on yourself while enabling Telora to become self-sustaining and fund more people over time.

-How is Telora better than YC?
+How is Telora different than YC?

 Telora and YC share a common mission of increasing the number of successful startups, but we focus on different stages of the startup process.

 YC is the world’s best accelerator.
-They give promising startups a disproportionate advantage.
+They give startups a disproportionate advantage.
 Telora focuses on the stage before the startup: going from student to founder.
 Here, you can find a promising startup idea, become a more formidable version of yourself, and get the money you need to go all-in on your startup.

 Telora compensates for the additional risk at this earlier stage by investing less money, but more time and advice for the same price.